petehouston/flutter-emoji/README.md

 **NOTE: I initially created this package to support my Flutter apps.
 However, Dart is growing to support on more platforms, so starting from v2.4.0+, this package will be available to all types of Dart-based applications.**

+## Work in progress

+I'm working on the new version of the package, it might or might not introduce breaking changes but I will try to maintain the compatibility in the API.

+Here are few upcoming update to the v3:

+- Support Unicode 15.1+ emojis.
+- Skin tone
+- Group (category) of the emojis
+- Emoji version
+- Few new methods for handling/manipulating emojis.

 ## Installation

 Add this into `pubspec.yaml`